manzil007/docker/notes/LA-notes/01-Basics/06-Image-and-Container-Mgmt.md

 # docker rmi 10611b26a8b9
 ```

 - If we have containers running based on some images then we can't remove those.
-In case we want to remove then we will 2 choices
+In case we want to remove then we have 2 choices
 	- Stop the container if it is running and then remove it.
 Once the containers associated with that image were removed then we can remove the Images.

 	```